TrueBlocks/trueblocks-core/test/gold/tools/ethName/ethName_README.txt

 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+`Notes:`

+- With a single search term, the tool searches both `name` and `address`.
+With two search terms, the first term must match the `address` field, and the second term must match the `name` field.
+When there are two search terms, both must match.
+- If one mixes options, the `--edit` option always predominates (i.e. the program opens the database and then quits).
+- The `--list` option predominates otherwise.
+If present, the tool displays a list of stored names and addresses and then quits.
+- The `--count` option works with any other option and will simply display the number of matches or '0 matches' if none.
+- The `--matchCase` option requires case sensitive matching.
+It works with all other options.
+- The `--addrOnly` option modifies the display output and therefore works with any other options.